simplify-framework/intrusion/README.md

 - simplify-intrusion --bucket YOUR_BUCKET_NAME --layer-name YOUR_IDS_LAYER_NAME `make`
 - simplify-intrusion --function-name YOUR_TARGET_FUNCTION `attach`

-### NodeJS - Use the { IDS } module to detect the intrustion outbound network from your code:
+### SDK/Library - Use the { IDS } module to detect the intrustion outbound network from your code:

 1. Load the library with IDS configuration: